Cyberjusticelab/JusticeAI/src/nlp_service/README.md

 python3 -m util.parse_dataset <read_dir> <write_dir>

 #### Example
-python3 -m util.parsset ~/Documents/ ~/Documents/Json/
+python3 -m util.parse_dataset ~/Documents/ ~/Documents/Json/

 **DO NOT FORGET THE '/' AT THE END OF YOUR DIRECTORY**